Richard P. Kane

 The mid-1990s saw a surge in retail development in the Meadowlands district.
 As more people moved to the area, residential and commercial structures were built to accommodate an expanding population.
 In 1996, the Mills Corporation proposed to develop 206 acres of the Empire Tract into Meadowlands Mills, a commercial development consisting of a mall, hotel, and office space.
 The remaining 381 acres were to be turned into a storm-water retention basin.
 As news of this possible development became known, concerned individuals, from government officials to private citizens, voiced their disapproval by testifying at public hearings, signing petitions, and writing letters of protest.
 Solidifying this opposition, Acting Governor Donald DiFrancesco stated in 2001 that the Meadowlands would not be seen as undeveloped real estate.
 Instead, the region’s remaining open spaces would be regarded as highly valuable natural resources deserving of preservation.
 Mills Corporation, unable to build Meadowlands Mills, sought to redevelop the area surrounding the Continental Airlines Arena.
 As part of their proposal and wetlands mitigation deal, Mills Corporation offered the former Empire Tract to the state to be preserved in perpetuity.
 On March 25, 2005, the Meadowlands Conservation Trust took full title and ownership of the 587-acre tract.

-In its present state, the Kane Tract provides habitat to a number of important Meadowlands species.
+The Kane Tract provides habitat to a number of important Meadowlands species.
 Some of the 114 avian species documented at the site, such as American bittern, Bobolink, Cooper’s hawk and Northern harrier, are considered endangered or threatened.
 The property is also contiguous to the Hackensack River, making it an important stopover site for migrating birds.
 The land itself consists of various habitat types, primarily non-tidal emergent wetlands as well as small upland areas.
 Wetlands play a substantial role in water quality enhancement, wildlife habitat, flood prevention and nutrient retention.
 Because the Kane Tract is a part of a larger system of wetland complexes in the Meadowlands, it provides a significant regional benefit to those who live in the Meadowlands District.